Graham · Arrochar & Trossachs

 - How hard is Doune Hill?

-- When is the best time to climb Doune Hill?
+- When should I climb Doune Hill?

 - The standard good-weather months for Doune Hill are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.